ArmandPhilippot/apeu/README.md

 Only `.astro` extension is supported for stories.
 I'd like to use `.mdx` but Astro integrations can only inject routes for `.astro`, `.js` and `.ts` files.

+### Search

+The search is powered by [Pagefind](https://pagefind.app/), a fully static search library.
+It needs to index the contents in advance to be able to work.

+There are some caveats in dev mode:

+- You need to run `pnpm build` once before executing `pnpm dev` to build the search index and to be able to use the search form.
+- If you change the Pagefind config (like adding data attributes to filter the contents), the index will not be automatically rebuilt.
+You need to perform another build and to execute `pnpm dev` again.
+- The indexed images use the built URLs (the ones processed by Astro) so they can't be displayed in dev environment (so for now, I decided to deactivated them).

 ## Development

 Before starting, please follow the instructions in [Setup](#setup).